 A frequently asked question about generators is, “What can I run with my generator?”

 The answer is, it depends.
 Norwall PowerSystems supplies standby generators with power capacities that range from 7000 watts to 150,000 watts, and many that fall somewhere in between.
-Since a standby generator represents a considerable investment in both the equipment and in the installation costs, buying the right generator to meet current and future needs is important.
+Because a standby generator represents a considerable investment in both the equipment and in the installation costs, buying the right generator to meet current and future needs is important.

-Home standby generators for backup emergency power are permanently installed appliances and operate on an as-needed basis similar to a hot water heater or furnace that only runs when it is needed.
+Home standby generators for backup emergency power are permanently installed appliances that operate automatically on an as-needed basis—similar to the way a hot water heater or furnace runs automatically whenever it is needed.
 When a power outage occurs, the system senses the outage immediately.
 A short wait confirms the outage isn’t momentary.
 The generator motor is started and comes up to speed, then the automatic transfer switch isolates the electrical system from the utility lines and connects it to the generator to provide the home with power.
 The entire process happens in seconds.

 7000 to 9,000 Watts

 Air-cooled standby generators in this range provide enough power to keep essential home systems operating.
 Operating a sump pump, freezer, refrigerator, and furnace will use up to 4000 watts.
 Add in some lights, a small television, and a microwave oven, and a 7000-watt unit is working close to its continuous capacity.
 A larger 9,000-watt standby unit could probably handle the additional load of a 1-ton air conditioner.

 This scenario depicts a home operating with only the bare essentials.
 There’s enough power to keep the home safe from flooding and the food from spoiling while providing the means for minimal lighting, some outside communication, and to heat some soup for dinner.